BerndDoser/SPACE_CoE_Training_2024_05_07/speaker_notes.md

 ## The training

 For the training, **PyTorch Lightning** is used, which decouples research from the engineering code.

+This has several advantages:

 It is easier to read, shows better reproducibility, and can scale up using accelerated and distributed hardware.

 With the command line interface of PyTorch Lightning, everything is defined in a single file.
 The classpath and its arguments define the model.

 It is also possible to use further models in the arguments, for example, for the encoder and decoder.
 So it's easy to integrate existing models, for example, Resnet or Visual Transformer as encoder part.

-The most excellent section is the trainer part: You can switch on the GPU accelerator with a single line.
+One of the best features is the trainer section: You can switch on the GPU accelerator with a single line.
 With another line, you can control the number of GPUs used.

 Here, it is also possible to add loggers like Weights&Biases, Callbacks, Profiler, and so on.

 ## Monitoring the training

+Another key aspect is monitoring the training.

 The AI platform Weights&Biases is a comfortable way to track the training experiments.

-The data can be shared with the research team.
+In addition, the data can be shared easily with others.

 The trained models can be organized and version-controlled in the model registry, from where they can be used for fine-tuning, staging, or production.

 So, searching for and copying the correct model is no longer needed.